larshp/two-alv-reports/README.md

 Note bugfixes could be based of the original branch, but will give the same result, plus sequence of the last two merges does not change the outcome,

 ![](bugfixed2.drawio.svg)

+## With Classic CTS

+Developer 1 does changes for CHG1 in DEVK900001

+Developer 2 does changes for CHG2 in DEVK900002

+Release transport of copies to QAS when development is done

+Bugfixes are added in the open transport, and TOC released to QAS again

+Release the transport to move the isolated change to production

+* Auditing ignored, just like the git scenario
+* Systems out of sync ignored, just like the git scenario
+* Dependencies/sequences ignored, just like the git scenario